microsoft/FASTER/cs/README.md

 During recovery, threads can continue their session with the same Guid using `ContinueSession`.
 The function returns the thread-local sequence number until which that session hash been recovered.
 The new thread may use this information to replay all uncommitted operations since that point.

-Below, we show a simple recovery example for for a single thread.
+Below, we show a simple recovery example for a single thread.
 ```Csharp
 public class PersistenceExample
 {